ianonavy/xkcd-types/README.md

 ## Todo

-Clean up the packaging and maybe make it pip installable for people to play with it.
+- Clean up the packaging and maybe make it pip installable for people to play with it.
 I was going to do it in JavaScript initially, but the JS runtime seemed incomplete (in particular, the visitor prototype was incomplete), so I opted for Python.

-Colors (both the 'module' and the title text)
+- Colors (both the 'module' from the title text and the interface).
+- Come up with a cooler name.
+- Readline support for history and emacs-like line editing.
+- Documentation?
+Do we even care?
+I thought this was supposed to be terrible.